Academic Regulations

 Columbia College students who must leave the university for urgent family reasons that necessitate a semester-long absence (e.g., family death or serious illness in the family) may request an emergency family leave of absence.
 Documentation of the serious nature of the emergency must be provided.
 Students must request an emergency family leave of absence from their advising deans in the Berick Center for Student Advising.

 When an emergency family leave begins after a term is in session, the student’s transcript will reflect the action of withdrawal and the date of withdrawal.
-If the date of withdrawal for an emergency family leave of absence is on or before the Columbia College withdrawal deadline (noted on the academic calendar), the student’s transcript will not reflect the individual courses attempted during the term.
+If the date of withdrawal for an emergency family leave of absence is on or before the Columbia College withdrawal deadline (November 14 for Fall 2024 and March 27 for Spring 2025), the student’s transcript will not reflect the individual courses attempted during the term.
 Normally, if an emergency family leave begins after the Columbia College withdrawal deadline, the student’s transcript will include all courses attempted, with each course receiving a mark of W (indicating authorized withdrawal).
 In certain circumstances, a student may qualify for an Incomplete for a course, and the remaining work for the course would have to be completed by the end of the Change of Program period of the semester in which the student returns to Columbia.
 If the Incomplete is not completed by that time, the contingency grade or a W will be inserted as the final grade.

 To return to Columbia College, students must notify the Berick Center of Student Advising by June 1 for the Fall term or November 1 for the Spring term.
 Students must request readmission in writing and submit a statement describing their readiness to return.
 Once readmission is granted, housing will be guaranteed.